Best holiday rental deals in Porthtowan

-Check out the climate diagram for Porthtowan.
+The above is a climate diagram for Porthtowan.
 July is the warmest month of the year in Porthtowan with temperatures reaching a maximum average of 19°.
-No heat wave is expected in February, where minimum average temperatures usally hit a 4° low.
-It may rain 24 days in January while it typically rains only 17 days in April.
+Conversely, February is the coolest month in Porthtowan, with temperatures going under 4°.
+The rainiest month is July while the driest month is April.

 Enjoy your Cornwall stay in a Porthtowan holiday cottage

 Located on the northern coast of Cornwall, between Newquay and St Ives, the pretty village of Porthtowan is a great choice for visitors who want to experience unspoilt Cornwall.
 Choose from spending the day on the beach, or discovering more about the area's fascinating heritage and culture when you stay in Porthtowan accommodation.

 For centuries, Cornwall's main industry was the mining of metals.
 Today, visitors can see artisans creating beautiful items of jewellery before their eyes at Cornwall Gold.
 Using locally-sourced precious metals and stones in the making of their peculiarly Cornish designs, this is a great place to pick up a unique souvenir of your stay.
 Head a few miles north to the coastal town of St Agnes, where the local museum is home to fine artworks of local dignitaries as well as other artefacts relating to the fascinating history of this part of the UK.